 |External rendering on wooden lath using St. Astier products.

-Mortar should be applied by a laying on trowel to a properly prepared background, ensuring a good penetration between the laths and covering the outer face of the laths by at least 8-10mm.
+will be required, more in some cases.
+All coats will require hair or fiber reinforcing with the exception of the finishing coat, which should not be greater than 3/16″.Mortar should be applied by a laying on trowel to a properly prepared background, ensuring a good penetration between the laths and covering the outer face of the laths by at least 8-10mm.

 Control of drying conditions and protection from rain, wind and frost are essential to ensure a good slow rate of curing.This will vary due to atmospheric conditions and temperature but a minimum curing period of 4 -7 days between coats is recommended.
 Good keying between coats is essential as well as dampening.The final thickness of the render coat will be determined by several factors, such as detailing and existing conditions, but in all cases exposure will be the primary consideration.
 Thicker render coats will be required in areas of high rainfall.Coats should not be stronger or thicker than the preceding coats.External rendering on lath is a specialised skill and should only be carried out by experienced trades people.

 For internal work see Plastering with NHL.